Do It to It

 "Do It to It" is the lead single from American girl group Cherish's 2006 debut album, Unappreciated.
 "Do It to It" features rap/hip hop artist Sean P. The song peaked at number 12 on the Billboard Hot 100 during its 16th week on the chart.
-It also reached number 15 on the Billboard Hot Digital Songs chart and number 8 on the Hot 100 Airplay chart.
-It had strong video play on BET and reached number 2 on 106 & Park.
+It also reached number three on the New Zealand Singles Chart, where it charted for 23 weeks.
+It had strong video play on BET and reached number two on 106 & Park.
 The song played for the limit of 65 days on the countdown and was eventually retired.
 It was the only video to be retired that year that did not reach number one.

 Music

 The song moves at a tempo of 74 beats per minute in the key of G harmonic minor, and follows the chord progression of G–Cm–Cm–G.

 Commercial performance

 "Do It to It" debuted at number 86 on US Billboard Hot 100 for the week of May 20, 2006.
 It peaked at number 12 for the week of September 2, 2006.
 It stayed on the chart for twenty-one weeks.